-INTER is offering 10 scholarships to IFYC alumni and current students for a day-long Write to Change the World seminar in Chicago on October 21st, 2017.
+INTER offers scholarships to IFYC alumni and current students for a day-long Write to Change the World seminar.
 This seminar, held in partnership with The Op-Ed Project, is designed to test assumptions about our own knowledge and what it takes to be influential on a large scale.

 The Op-Ed Project Online Sessions

 Can’t make it to the seminar?
 INTER and IFYC are committed to equipping college students and recent alums with the skills they need to powerfully articulate their points of view; to establish themselves as thought leaders in the interfaith space and far beyond.
-Join INTER and The OpEd Project for one of two 90-minute webinars to learn how to recognize your expertise, why your voice matters, and how to find publications where your story fits.
-Sessions will be held:
+Register and join INTER and The OpEd Project for one of two 90-minute webinars to learn how to recognize your expertise, why your voice matters, and how to find publications where your story fits.